 The Berkeley Standard Distribution is the implementation of UNIX developed at the University of California, Berkeley Also known as free, open-source, and BSDI, it includes source code from the original System V in its kernel.
 Berkeley’s Unix was the first Unix to include libraries supporting the Internet Protocol stacks: Berkeley sockets.

 A Unix implementation of IP’s predecessor, the ARPAnet’s NCP, with FTP and Telnet clients, had been produced at the University of Illinois in 1975 and was available at Berkeley.
-However, the memory scarcity on the PDP-11 forced a complicated design and performance problems.
+However, the memory scarcity on the PDP-11 forced complicated design and performance problems.
 Some of the operating systems that are based on BSD are FreeBSD, OpenBSD, NetBSD, MidnightBSD, GhostBSD, Darwin, and DragonFly BSD.

-Reasons For Public Reluctance To BSD
+Reasons for Public Reluctance to BSD

 The important question is, if BSD Net/2 was the first open-source operating system, then why did GNU/Linux get a chance to shine in the public sight?
 The reasons for this can be summarized as follows:

 In the early 1990s, Unix System Laboratories, or USL for short, which was a subsidiary of Bell Labs, merged with another part of the company called UNIX Software Operation to develop and license UNIX.
 The company later became an independent subsidiary of AT&T.

 What is Linux?